aintnousername/Group_D_AM_24/README.md

-# Group D - Trento Experiments
+# Group D - Amsterdam Experiments

 This repository contains the Helm Charts and GitHub Actions that Group D will analyze.